About the Photographer

 In 2002, he embarked upon a series of studies that would chronicle the chaos, beauty and soul of the landscape, often photographing in remote locations.
 He began exhibiting this work in 2008.

-In January, 2010, he received an Artist-in-Residence grant from the National Park Service to photograph the Southwest.
+In January, 2010 and October 2014, he received Artist-in-Residence grants from the National Park Service to photograph the Southwest.
 In June, 2010, Miner received a Merit Award from Black and White Magazine, which published a number of images from his portfolio.
 Today he painstakingly prints his 30x40 black and white images on silver halide papers in limited edition of thirty using traditional wet darkroom process.
-Each image is mounted and signed to a final framed size of 40"x49".
+Each image is mounted and signed to a final framed size of 40"x48".